kirilcvetkov/tesla-api/README.md

-# Tesla API Package
+# 🚘 Tesla API Package

-This is (will be) a comprehansive package to access the Tesla API.
+This is (will be) a comprehansive composer package that allows you to access the Tesla API.
 You'll be able to view products, send commands, get metrics, and more from your Tesla account.

 ## Installation